Skip to content

 Step-by-Step: Index Jira Data

-Collection Suffix * Suffix for collection name (required) issues or proj
+Index Name Suffix for collection name (max 7 chars) issues or proj

 Progress Step (0 - 100) Step size for progress reporting during indexing 10 or 25

-Include Attachments Index attachment content ✓ (checked) or ✗ (unchecked)
+include_attachments Include attachment content in indexing ✓ (checked) or ✗ (unchecked)

 After indexing completes, verify the index was created successfully: